ronsala/wordwise/README.md

 # Wordwise

-A quiz game for one or more players.
+A quiz game.
 Challenge your vocabulary by choosing the correct definition from a list.

 ## Installation